 Why would they do that?

 Once more, and I ‘av seen this again and again, we are seeing the tragedy of the commons.
-Imagine Adair a small village, what do you call it, an ‘amlet.
-This ‘amlet ‘as a pond, a pond which is perfectly sized to feed all three ‘ouseholds who live there.
+Let me explain, imagine Adair, a small village, what do you call it, an ‘amlet.
+This ‘amlet has a pond, a pond which is perfectly sized to feed all three ‘ouseholds who live there.
 The pond ‘as a dozen fish, and for every two fish, there will be a new baby each night.
 This is the wonder of procreation, which I am sure your mother ‘as told you all about.

-‘Owever, if one greedy fisherman decides ‘is family deserves more fish than the others, then the whole system falls apart.
+However, if one greedy fisherman decides his family deserves more fish than the others, then the whole system falls apart.
 If one too many fish is taken, then whoosh, the number of reproductive pairs drops and the population drops.
 Eventually, sadly, all the fish in the pond will be gone.
 Eradicated.
 Extinct.
-Then, every villager even the greedy one is left with nothing, nada, rien.
+Then, every villager, even the greedy one, is left with nothing, nada, rien.

 You see, greed, self-interest and the destruction of this beautiful world we ‘av been given, ends badly for everyone.
 Optimising for the self in the short term, is not good for anyone in the long term.
-You see getting rid of these woods, or even a section of these woods, may bring rewards for a few, but in the end, it would mean loss for us all.
+Getting rid of these woods, or even a section of these woods, may bring rewards for a few, but in the end, it would mean loss for us all.